Wang Guangmei: First lady

-After Liu became president in 1959, Wang became a very visible diplomatic companion to him.
-Wang Guangmei became once widely known in China as its beautiful, articulate, sophisticated first lady.
-In the early 1960s, the couple traveled abroad on state visits to Afghanistan, Burma, Pakistan and Indonesia.
 In 1963, she joined a work team investigating corruption in the countryside, a mounting problem after the Great Leap Forward, Mao's catastrophic development programme of 1958–61, which led to widespread famine.
-In 1963, she secretly visited Funing County and summarized the Taoyuan Experience.
+In 1963, she secretly visited Funing County and summarized the Taoyuan Experience(Peach Garden Experience).
+Along with Liu Shaoqi, Wang led the Socialist Education Movement beginning in 1963.